HummerRisk/HummerRisk/README_EN.md

 ## Introduction

-> HummerRisk is an opensource cloud-native security platform.
+> HummerRisk is self-developed by chaitin technology, cloudwalker team incubation, an opensource cloud-native security platform.
 It resolve the  cloud-native security and governance issues in agentless way.
-Core capabilities include hybrid-cloud security and cloud native security detection.
+Core capabilities include CSPM and KSPM.

 ![架构](./hummer-ui/src/assets/img/readme/architecturev-en.png)